Privacy Policy | Hasura GraphQL APIs, Backend & Engine

 - For Effective Provision of Services: We may share your Personal Information to Hasura employees, contractors and agents, who need to know that information in order to provide our Services to you and who are subject to strict contractual confidentiality obligations and may be disciplined or terminated if they fail to meet these obligations.

 - Where we store your Personal Information?
-We store Personal Information in the United States, India, United Kingdom (“UK”) and Singapore.
-If you are in the European Union (“EU”), then your Personal Information may be transferred to the United States, India, UK, and Singapore through the Standard Contractual Clauses, which are available at http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm, (the “Standard Contractual Clauses”).
+We store Personal Information in the United States, India, Ireland, Belgium, France, United Kingdom (“UK”), Germany, Australia, Canada, Japan and Singapore.
+If you are in the European Union (“EU”), then your Personal Information may be transferred to the United States, India, UK, Australia, Canada, Japan and Singapore through the Standard Contractual Clauses, which are available at https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en (the “Standard Contractual Clauses”).
 Please do not hesitate to contact us at [email protected], if you have any questions related to this Section.

 - How we store and protect your Personal Information?
-Hasura stores Personal Information on its servers in various countries around the world, currently in Singapore, India, UK and the United States.
+Hasura stores Personal Information on its servers in various countries around the world, currently in Singapore, Ireland, Belgium, France, India, UK, Germany, Australia, Canada, Japan and the United States.
 We may store and process your Personal Information on a server located outside the country where you live.

 The Personal Information that you provide, subject to disclosure in accordance with this Policy, shall be maintained in a safe and secure manner.
 Hasura databases and information are stored on secure servers with appropriate firewalls and physical and electronic safeguards.